savonet/liquidshop/2/index.md

 moments, but also lots of challenges, so join us as we talk about how things have gone so far, and what's next for us.

+**Mark Jeghers: _Playgen: an automated playlist generator_**

+Playgen provides automated playlist generation with enhanced randomization, management APIs, on-demand request queueing and history logging.
+This talk presents the basic design and usage details that a software developer needs to get started.

 **Rich Showalter and Gene Savage: Live365 Product Showcase**

 Live365 is a pioneer in streaming audio with its first streams going live